rrnyquist/ebenezer/_Scripture/ESV/20_Proverbs.md

 The sluggard does not plow in the autumn; he will seek at harvest and have nothing. ^2004

-The purpose in a man’s heart is like deep water, but a man of understanding will draw it out. ^2005
+The purpose in a man's heart is like deep water, but a man of understanding will draw it out. ^2005

 Many a man proclaims his own steadfast love, but a faithful man who can find? ^2006

-The righteous who walks in his integrity — blessed are his children after him! ^2007
+The righteous who walks in his integrity--blessed are his children after him! ^2007

 A king who sits on the throne of judgment winnows all evil with his eyes. ^2008

-Who can say, I have made my heart pure; I am clean from my sin? ^2009
+Who can say, "I have made my heart pure; I am clean from my sin"? ^2009

-Unequal weights and unequal measures are both alike an abomination to the Lord. ^2010
+Unequal weights and unequal measures are both alike an abomination to the LORD. ^2010

 Even a child makes himself known by his acts, by whether his conduct is pure and upright. ^2011

-The hearing ear and the seeing eye, the Lord has made them both. ^2012
+The hearing ear and the seeing eye, the LORD has made them both. ^2012

 Love not sleep, lest you come to poverty; open your eyes, and you will have plenty of bread. ^2013

-Bad, bad, says the buyer, but when he goes away, then he boasts. ^2014
+"Bad, Bad," says the buyer, but when he goes away, then he boasts. ^2014

 There is gold and abundance of costly stones, but the lips of knowledge are a precious jewel. ^2015

-Take a man’s garment when he has put up security for a stranger, and hold it in pledge when he puts up security for foreigners. ^2016
+Take a man's garment when he has put up security for a stranger, and hold it in pledge when he puts up security for foreigners. ^2016

 Bread gained by deceit is sweet to a man, but afterward his mouth will be full of gravel. ^2017